-The Royal Institute of British Architects and Richmond upon Thames named Hopkins Architects as the preferred bidder for the Twickenham Riverside Design Competition on Tuesday 12 November.
-During the competition, Hopkins Architects were known as Architect 1 (pdf, 13.8 MB).
-The image below shows Hopkins' vision for the riverside site.
+The Royal Institute of British Architects and Richmond Council named the team led by Hopkins Architects as the preferred bidder for the Twickenham Riverside Design Competition on Tuesday 12 November.
+During the competition, Hopkins Architects were known as Architect 1 (pdf, 13.8MB).

 In February 2020 the Finance, Policy and Resources Committee ratified the decision to appoint Hopkins Architect and their sub-consultants and approved the funds to take the project forward.